JeanBilheux/neutronimaging_pages_ornl_gov_with_hugo/content/tutorial/notebooks/rename_files/_index.en.md

 This notebook allows you to rename a set of files.
 You can define

- * the prefix file name
+ * the prefix file name from scratch or used part of the old name
  * the starting index
  * the index number of digits

 ### Main use of this notebook

 In this notebook, we will correctly format the file name index of the file selected.
 This allows the sorting of the file name to works all the time.
-For example, there are many cases where the images are saved using the following convention
+For example, there are many cases where the images are saved using the following convention.

 **Wrong filename index**